Etaash-mathamsetty/Proton/docs/EM-ADDITIONS.md

     - Might be needed due to unaccelerated input being overly sensitive on some setups
     - On Proton-EM 10.0-2D and higher you can pass in any positive real number (like 0.5) to adjust the sensitivity of rawinput
 9. `PROTON_NO_NTSYNC=1` disables NTsync (Proton-EM 10.0-27 and higher)
+10. `PROTON_MLFG_UPGRADE=0` disables MLFG upgrade when FSR4 upgrade is enabled.
+By default both MLFG upgrade and FSR4 upgrade are active.
+(Proton-EM 10.0-33 and higher).

 Have fun gaming!